PostHog/posthog.com/contents/blog/why-companies-self-host.md

 ## We get it, self-hosting is great, does that mean everyone should do it?

-We are self-hosting evangelists and [deploying PostHog](/docs/self-host) is a quick and easy process, but we also recognise not everyone wants or is ready to self-host.
+We are self-hosting evangelists and [deploying PostHog](/docs/self-host) is a quick and easy process, but we also recognise not everyone wants, needs or is ready to self-host.
 That's why we [also offer PostHog Cloud](/signup), a version of PostHog hosted and managed by us with automatic upgrades, and minimal setup.

 We often find customers prefer to start on PostHog Cloud and migrate to self-hosting when they're ready.
 You can start using PostHog Cloud immediately and it's free to use up to 1 million events per month.